-Read the travel advice for your destination at for practical information on local laws and customs.
-In some cultures conservative standards of dress and behaviour apply; for example, people may be deeply offended by revealing clothing.
-Do some research on your destination before you leave to find out about local sensitivities.
+Read the travel advice for your destination for practical information on local laws and customs.
+In some cultures conservative standards of dress and behaviour apply.
+For example, people may be deeply offended by revealing clothing.
+Research your destination before you leave to find out about local laws, customs and sensitivities.

-Every year Australians are arrested overseas on drug charges.
+Every year, Australians are arrested overseas on drug charges.
 Don't be fooled into thinking that carrying or taking drugs overseas is worth the risk.
-Australians do get caught and some countries impose tough penalties including life imprisonment and the death penalty.
-Even the possession of small quantities of so-called 'soft drugs' can attract jail sentences or heavy fines.
+Australians do get caught and some countries impose tough penalties, including life imprisonment and the death penalty.
+Even the possession of small quantities of 'soft drugs' can attract jail sentences or heavy fines.

 - Obey the law.
-Do not purchase, take or travel with drugs.
+Don't purchase, take or travel with drugs.